-(1999) becomes the

-first ECP student to

-achieve 45 at IB - one

-of only 27 worldwide.

-The Student Council

-presented 71,000 Kč

-dation at a televised

-concert - the second

-largest donation after

-the President's.

-40.000 Kč of the

-total was raised at

-the Christmas Fair.
+The Student Council presented 71,000 Kč to the Klíček Foundation at a televised concert - the second largest donation after the President's.
+40,000 Kč of the total was raised at the Christmas Fair.

-30 October
+2000 30 October

-Visit to the ECP by

-HRH The Prince

-of Wales and the

-creation of 22 ECP

-Prince of Wales
+Visit to the ECP by HRH The Prince of Wales and the creation of 22 ECP Prince of Wales Scholarships.

-to the Klíček Foun-

-Radka Kučerová (2003) and Milan Rejholec (2003) receive commendations from the Society their work with flood becomes the ECP's third Headmaster.

-January

-The ECP celebrates its

-Roof Conversion officially opened by Lord Holme and Karel Kühnl of Czech Architects for relief projects.
+Roof Conversion officially opened by Lord Holme and Karel Kühnl.